-The Nikon D7200 and the Nikon D750 are two enthusiast cameras that were announced, respectively, in March 2015 and September 2014.
+The Nikon D7200 and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in March 2015 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7200) and a full frame sensor.
 The D7200 has a resolution of 24 megapixel, whereas the D750 provides 24.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D7200 and the Nikon D750.
+The physical size and weight of the Nikon D7200 and the Nikon D750 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7200 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7200 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is somewhat larger (9 percent) than the Nikon D7200.
 However, the D750 is slightly lighter (2 percent) than the D7200.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D750) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7200).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.